Cradle of Aviation Museum: Museum origins

 The first Cradle of Aviation Museum Newsletters were published periodically by the Friends of Nassau County Museum when the air museum itself was still just a dream of Kaiser and George C. Dade, the museum's first director.
 Along with Henry Anholzer of Pan American Airlines and a team of volunteers, they acquired and restored numerous aircraft.
 These aircraft reflected some of Long Island's aviation firsts and its local aerospace industry.
 The first acquisition was a World War I Curtiss JN-4D discovered in an Iowa pig barn by Dade in 1973.
 Apparently, Lindbergh later confirmed that this was his very first airplane.
 According to their Spring 1979 newsletter, the museum also had a Ryan Brougham (sister ship of the Spirit of St. Louis), Republic P-47N Thunderbolt, Republic Seabee, Grumman F-11A Tiger, and a Grumman Lunar Module spacecraft.
-These aircraft were destined to occupy hangars 3 & 4 of Mitchel Air Force Base which was acquired by Nassau County when the base closed in 1961.
+These aircraft were destined to occupy hangars 3 and 4 of Mitchel Air Force Base which was acquired by Nassau County when the base closed in 1961.
 The museum originally opened with just a handful of aircraft in the un-restored hangars in 1980.
 A major renovation and expansion program in the late 1990s allowed the museum to re-open in a state-of-the-art facility in 2002.